Marshmallow chocolate ice cream

 (And of course, for marshmallow-only purists, just omit the chocolate or replace it with another flavour of your fancy)

 Marshmallows – squishy goodness surprisingly suitable for ice cream-making!

 A marshmallow is a squishy, sugar-based candy which I’m personally very fond of.
 Did you know that its history dates all the way back to ancient Egypt?
 That’s right: it was a very privileged pleasure so you’d probably have to be close to the pharaoh to enjoy these early marshmallows and their purported medical benefits (helped to heal wounds, sore throats and coughs).
 In those days, the marshmallows consisted of a mixture of boiled-together mallet root pulp and honey.

 That’s not exactly the formula for a healthy and sustainable long-term diet, but it sure makes marshmallows very well suited for ice cream – as just mentioned, there is no need for any additional sugar in this recipe.
-And the starch and/or gelatin will also help ensuring a nice texture and a overall scoopable consistency.
+And the gelatin will also help ensuring a nice texture and a overall scoopable consistency.

 Oh – and the recipe is ridiculously easy to make.

 In other words – get hold of some marshmallows and we’ll get going!

 Can you heat milk?
 That’s about how difficult this ice cream is to make!